g4br1el/g4br1el.github.io/index.md

 ![image-title-here](images/self.png){:class="img_responsive"}

 # About Me
-My name is Gabriel Dax and I have studied for my bachelor’s and master’s in Information Technology and Systems Management at the FH Salzburg.
+I started my career with an apprenticeship as a toolmaker, after I have caught up on the high-school diploma I graduated from the FH Salzburg with a bachelor's and master's degree in Information Technology and Systems Management.
 The study programs are characterized by a t-shaped course program, which teaches me basic knowledge in a wide range of information technology concepts.
 I put my focus on the software engineering specializations.
-While I wrote my master thesis at the German Aerospace Center (DLR), I am currently doing my doctoral studies at the technical university of Munich in the Professorship of Big Geospatial Data Management.
+After writing my master thesis at the German Aerospace Center (DLR), I started my doctoral studies at the technical university of Munich in the Professorship of Big Geospatial Data Management.

 While my undergraduate and graduate studies have been in the engineering domain, my current doctoral study is located in the theoretical research field.
 Throughout my career path and education, I am able to combine the two worlds, engineering, and research.